 Figure 2 illustrates the different aspects of Business Process Management

-Figure 3 demonstrate the changes in Enterprise Collaboration Tools.
+Figure 3 demonstrates the changes in Enterprise Collaboration Tools.

 Business process management is focused on supporting the modeling and automation of business process.
 When Business Intelligence is added, it allows for the process of fast and cost-effective process solution.
 As technology has advanced and the advent of social media and advanced collaboration tools have become prominent.
 Businesses need to align customer journey’s and business process management in a more meaningful and sustainable way.
 When customer journeys are blended with business process management this will lead to increase in customer experience.